Last Updated on May 29, 2024 by Soumya

 I know this is strange.
 I mean, who gets canned fish for souvenirs?
 But canned fish is one of the best gifts from Lisbon, Portugal.

-You can find tins of sardines, tuna, anchovies, and mackerel.
+Tins of sardines, tuna, anchovies, and mackerel are available.
 They are packed airtight in colorful boxes and make amazing gifts.

 What originally started as an easy and cheap source of protein in times of adversity and scarcity has now become one of Portugal’s famous food icons.
-You can find canned fish in restaurants too if you wish to eat some during your Lisbon trip.
+Canned fish can also be found in restaurants if you wish to eat some during your Lisbon trip.

 Ginjinha is Lisbon’s favorite drink.

 Ginjinha is a sweet liqueur made from soaking Ginja berries in alcohol and sugar.
-It is absolutely the favorite Portuguese drink in the cities of Lisbon and Obidos.
+It is a favorite Portuguese drink in Lisbon and Obidos.

 And even though you have heard so much about the Port Wine of Porto, know that Lisbon has its own favorite!
 One of those interesting Lisbon facts that you should not miss.